 The AOA Board of Trustees approved a resolution to assist specialists and subspecialists in obtaining AOA Category 1-A credit.
-In addition, the AOA approved those Category 1 CME Sponsors having recognized specialty and/or sub-specialty certificate holders numbering less than 250 members the ability to satisfy a portion of their AOA Category 1-A CME requirement using ACCME Category 1 credits.
-This policy will sunset in 2016.
+In addition, the AOA approved those Category 1 CME Sponsors having recognized specialty and/or sub-specialty certificate holders numbering less than 300 members the ability to satisfy a portion of their AOA Category 1-A CME requirement using ACCME Category 1 credits.
 Following are physician totals by Specialty/Subspecialty:

 CME Sponsors Webinar:

 The CME Sponsors Conference has been replaced by a series of webinars that will be introduced shortly.
 For more information, contact Delores J. Rodgers, director of CME Policy and Accreditation, at (312) 202-8054 or firstname.lastname@example.org.

 This document has been designated by the AOA Bureau of Osteopathic Specialists as being acceptable for specialty CME program requirements.

 This table has been designated by the AOA Bureau of Osteopathic Specialists (BOS) as Acceptable Presenters for AOA Specialty Credit by Board.
 Each qualification assumes the speaker has experience/expertise in the topic area on which he/she is speaking and that the speaker is covering pertinent issues.
 A shaded cell indicates that qualification is acceptable to the particular specialty board.